cockroachdb/docs/v2.1/backup-and-restore.md

     $ ./backup.sh
     ~~~

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}If you miss an incremental backup, delete the `recent_backups.txt` file and run the script.
-It'll take a full backup for that day and incremental backups for subsequent days.{{site.data.alerts.end}}
+If you miss an incremental backup, delete the `recent_backups.txt` file and run the script.
+It'll take a full backup for that day and incremental backups for subsequent days.
+{{site.data.alerts.end}}

 ## See also